Student Life at Mines

 W. Lloyd Wright Student Wellness Center

-The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Counseling Center, the Dental Clinic, the Student Health Insurance Plan (SHIP), and Student Wellness Promotions.
-The Wellness Center is open from 8:00 am to 5:00 pm, Monday through Friday, during the fall and spring semesters.
+The W. Lloyd Wright Student Wellness Center, 1770 Elm Street, houses several health and wellness programs for Mines students: the Coulter Student Health Center, the Counseling Center, the Dental Clinic, the Student Health Insurance Plan (SHIP), and Student Wellness Promotion & Education.
+The Wellness Center is open from 8:00 a.m. to 5:00 p.m., Monday through Friday, during the fall and spring semesters.
 Check the website for summer and holiday hours.
 The Wellness Center follows weather delays and closure schedules set for the campus.

 Immunization RequirementAll incoming students are required to submit documented proof of specific vaccinations or laboratory evidence of immunity.
-These requirements are submitted through Trailhead, using the Health Portal icon on the main page.
-Detailed information on uploading this required information is available at https://www.mines.edu/student-health/student-health-center/forms/
+These requirements are submitted through the Health Portal which can be found at my.mines.edu.
+Detailed information on Health Center requirements is available at https://www.mines.edu/student-health/student-health-center/forms/.

-• Tuberculosis: Completion of the Tuberculosis questionnaire is required.
+• Tuberculosis: Completion of the Tuberculosis (TB) Screening questionnaire is required.
 This form is located in the Health Portal under the Forms tab.
 In some cases, TB testing may also be indicated.

 Counseling CenterLocated on the second floor of the W. Lloyd Wright Student Wellness Center (phone 303-273-3377).
 The Mines Counseling Center is staffed by licensed and experienced mental health professionals, skilled in handling a variety of presenting concerns.
 Services are designed to assist students in resolving issues that interfere with their ability to successfully navigate the Mines journey.
 Services are confidential, voluntary, and covered by the student health services fee.* The Counseling Center utilizes a Stepped Care model, which allows students to create a wellness plan that connects them to services that best meet their unique needs.
 Available service options include initial counselor consultations, skills-based workshops, brief therapy interventions, support groups, drop-in office hours, and care coordination to connect students with community providers for more intensive treatment.
 Visit our website to learn more about updated virtual and in-person service offerings and resources: https://www.mines.edu/counseling-center/.